OfficerChul/webDev101/Week_7/Week_7.md.md

     - Layout Elements and Techniques (div & span tag)
 - CSS
     - Unit (Absolute Lenghts vs Relative Lengths)
-    - Grid, Flexbox
+    - Flexbox
     - Apply style to `div` and `semantic` tag
-- Programming (JavaScript)
+- JavaScript Programming

 ## 🦴 HTML
 ### In order to make a good website, you need to design it well from the beginning so that you don't have to modify it much later.